-This BLOG On Credit Inquiries By Mortgage Lenders And Impact On Credit Scores Was Updated On November 18th, 2018
+This BLOG On Credit Inquiries By Mortgage Lenders And Impact On Credit Scores Was Updated And PUBLISHED On February 21st, 2020

 Consumer’s Credit Profile is private and not available to the public.

 - There are federal laws regulating personal credit reports

 - The Fair Credit Reporting Act (FCRA) is the federal government agency that monitors and regulates who can specifically see a consumer’s credit profile